Built Environment

 Inventory

-As of 2021, Colorado Springs had 308,836 housing units.21 Ideally, housing supply should increase in proportion to household growth.
+As of 2023, Colorado Springs had 317,797 housing units.20 Ideally, housing supply should increase in proportion to household growth.
 New housing construction, however, tends to vary with the economy.
 Following the 2008 recession, home construction in Colorado Springs lagged behind population growth in almost every year from 2010 to 2018.
-In 2019, the balance shifted due to increased construction and slowing population growth.22
+In 2019, the balance shifted due to increased construction and slowing population growth.
+Aside from COVID-affected 2021, construction growth has continued to outpace population growth, which has continued to slow, in part due to increased mortgage rates.21

 Peer communities experienced a similar pattern.
 In 2016, housing growth lagged behind population growth in all cities but Albuquerque.
-By 2020, however, all peer communities saw a net gain in housing growth relative to population growth.
+By 2019, however, all peer communities saw a net gain in housing growth relative to population growth.
+Since then, Colorado Springs has seen further gains in housing availability, as have the three out-of-state peer communities.

 24 U.S. Census Bureau